Skip to main content

 Somnath sat on the couch as Ashapurna sat with her feet dangling from the bed.

-“If you don’t apologize to Dadabhai, I will.”
+“If you don’t apologise to Dadabhai, I will.”
 She spoke firmly.
 He looked up at her authoritative tone.
 Never had she dared to speak to him that way.
 Even his look didn’t intimidate her.

 “You have no idea what you are saying, Woman.
 I stood up for you.”
 He fumed.

 “Did you?”
 Ashapurna’s voice was amused “Or you stood up to impress your father and reinstate how right you are and how wrong Dadabhai is?”
-He looked up at her face intimidated by how accurately she read him.
+He looked up at her face, intimidated by how accurately she read him.

-“You stood up, for all the things you believed in, and the hope that your impressed father and my impressed family are going to pass on some heirloom and property to you.”
+“You stood up for all the things you believed in, and the hope that your impressed father and my impressed family are going to pass on some heirloom and property to you.”
 Ashapurna looked away.

 “You are getting too much affected by them.”
 Somnath shook his head “Even if that is true, who do I do that for?
 My children.
 Our future.”

 “That is not what standing up for me means, you should have seen what it means and you wouldn’t have dared to…” A knock resonated as Ashapurna opened the door of their bedroom.
 Koeli stood at the threshold.
 “Zamindar Babu has called you to his room, Bourani.”
-Somnath got up as Koeli added “Only you.”
+Somnath got up as Koeli added, “Only you.”

-Bondita entered Trilochan’s room teary-eyed to find Ashapurna there.
-Eyes met as she sighed and Ashapurna walked up to her to hold her cold hands reassuringly.
+Bondita entered Trilochan’s room, teary-eyed, to find Ashapurna there.
+Eyes met as she sighed, and Ashapurna walked up to her to hold her cold hands reassuringly.
 Trilochan looked up from the carpet to them.

 “I don’t know what to say.”
 Trilochan spoke almost choking “All my life I have been scared of this.
 Of family feud.
 And I thought it would be issues about money and property.
 I spend half my time deciding who gets what so that nobody is offended and now… it became about ideals and egos.”
 He hid his face with his palms as Bondita rushed to sit on the floor at his feet.